paulp111/Caesar-Cipher-Encryption/README.md

 The verschluesseln function is used for taking user input from the text-boxes, using the caesarCipher function to encrypt the input text, and displaying the result on the page.

-CSS

-Using a monospace font, center aligns for the items and box shadow around the main container.
-Input fields and buttons are styled for easy use.

-HTML

-The HTML file houses the basic layout.
-It includes the input fields, buttons and so on.
-It's also linked to the .js.
+Interface made with HTML and styled with CSS.
+Styled for easy use.